CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Positioned at the foot of Sylas's bed is an unlocked and robust wooden chest.
 It contains the most valuable items amassed by the Redbrands over the last two months, including 180 silver pieces, 130 bronze coins, and a silk pouch containing five carnelians (valued at 10 bronze coins each), two peridots (each worth 15 bronze coins), and one pearl (with an estimated worth of 100 bronze coins).
 The chest also contains two magical items brought to Tuntin by Sylas from Reddwall: a scroll of charm person and a scroll of fireball.
 Additionally, Sylas wields a staff of defense (refer to appendix A).

-For experience points, distribute 200 XP evenly among the characters if the party eliminates Sylas Alabaster.
+For Skill & Destiny Points, distribute 200 XP evenly among the characters if the party eliminates Sylas Alabaster.
 Double the XP award if they successfully capture Sylas and deliver him to Ulfric Warwinter in Tuntin.

 #### Awarding Experinece